dark-side/sports-hub/products/sport_news_portal/web_application_features/social_networks/user_stories/follow_on_social_networks_block/README.md

 ## Description

     As a site user
-    I want to be able to follow the Sports Hub portal on the social networks
+    I want to be able to follow the Sports Hub portal on social networks

 ## Acceptance criteria